Long Flat, New South Wales: Industry

 This is mostly an agricultural region with dairy farming and beef cattle breeding the main industries.

 Grant

 In February 2009 it was announced that the Long Flat Tennis Club would receive a government grant of A$25,000 for resurfacing and refurbishments to the courts which were in a poor state.
 The upgrade work was subsequently done and the club now has a thriving competition held on Tuesday and Thursday evenings during the summer months.

 Events

-The Long Flat Pub Run: This annual event for motorcyclists has been held for over 30 years and is popular with motorcyclists from all over NSW and Qld.
-It is held each year on the last weekend of November.